JEP 492: Flexible Constructor Bodies (Third Preview)

 Fixed calling subclass overriden method

-Although the Java language allows constructors to invoke overridable methods, it is considered bad practice: Item 19 of Effective Java (Third Edition) advises that "Constructors must not invoke overridable methods."
+Although the Java language allows constructors to invoke overridable methodsarrow-up-right, it is considered bad practice: Item 19 of Effective Java (Third Edition)arrow-up-right advises that "Constructors must not invoke overridable methods."
 To see why it is considered bad practice, consider the following class hierarchy:

 class Super {